slavenf/Programming-ARM-from-Scratch/01_assembly/README.md

 Run `make` to build project.

+Run `make gdb-server` or `st-util -m` to start GDB server.

-Run `make debug` to start debugging with GDB.
+Open new terminal and run `make gdb` to start debugging with GDB.